This is a guide to Nagoya, the perfect place to enjoy an ordinary day in an ordinary city in Japan.

-Brands like Mitsubishi, Toyota, and even Shinkansen are all settled in Nagoya.
+Brands like Mitsubishi, Toyota, and even Shinkansen are settled in Nagoya.
 I assume they sound more familiar than the city’s own name.

 Honestly, I don’t even remember why I squeezed a day in Nogaya in my bursting itinerary.